-Monstress #8 lurches its characters into a restrictive environment.
+Monstress #8 forces its characters into a restrictive environment.
 They’re on a boat, sailing to a forbidden island.
 Restricting the setting for a comic script might cause writing blockades, with only limited space to move the characters around.
-However, close environments allow for conflict to play out more quickly.
+However, close environments allow for conflict and character growth to play out more quickly.

 Maika Halfwolf is a character with deep internal struggles.
 She experiences two powerful conflicts.
 She is caught between two distinct races within the Monstress world, and battling a powerful, old god living within her called a Monstrum.
-In contrast, her traveling companions Kippa and Ren face less of a constellation of problems.
-The face more direct obstacles.
+In contrast, her traveling companions Kippa and Ren face complex problems.
+They face more pressing obstacles.

-Ren avoids Evisceration by the ship’s pirate crew, who despise the intelligent race of talking cats, called Nekomancers, to which Ren belongs.
+Ren must avoid evisceration by the ship’s pirate crew.
+They despise Ren’s race.
+Ren belongs to an intelligent race of talking cats, called Nekomancers.